RLOpensource/spinning_up_kr/README.md

 * These algorithms are demonstrated in Environment Reacher with [ML-Agent](https://github.com/Unity-Technologies/ml-agents).

-* The mlagents denpendency is provided in this repository.

 * The directory architecture have to be under format.

 ```